 Today 20 of Presqu’Isle’s original 16,000 acres, including the core of the c.1815 plantation, are open to the public as a historic park.

-Open daily 10AM—5PM, April through October, for self-guided tours.
-A suggested donation of $10 helps to maintain the park.
+Open daily 10AM–5PM, April 1 through November 19, for self-guided tours.
+Donations are welcome and help to maintain the park.

 Manor | Blacksmith shop | Slave quarters